Low Milk Supply

 (usually related to their metabolism), which prevents them from producing

 * Obesity is a risk factor for the delayed onset of milk production and low milk supply.

-* Breastfeeding problems that baby might have namely: Conditions in the mouth and sucking problems, food sensitivities or allergies, being premature (born before the development of the suck/swallow/breathe reflex)
+* Breastfeeding problems that a baby might have namely: Conditions in the mouth and sucking problems, food sensitivities or allergies, being premature (born before the development of the suck/swallow/breathe reflex)

-* Supply-reducing foods and herbs such as large amounts of mint teas and candies, parsley and sage, and sour foods and herbs.
+* Supply-reducing foods and herbs such as large amounts of mint teas and candies, parsley and sage, and sour foods and herbs, may reduce milk supply.

 * Hormonal changes.
-Sometimes when a woman starts menstruating or becomes pregnant, her supply will become less.
+Sometimes when a woman starts menstruating or falls pregnant, her supply will decrease.

 * Smoking can lower your milk supply.